Continuing Professional Development (CPD)

 - How should I develop the objectives for my personal development plan?

 - Can I claim CPD credits for work on guideline development groups?

 What should an anaesthetist who works largely in intensive care medicine cover in his or her CPD?

-A doctor must keep up to date in all areas of his/her professional practice.
-CPD that is narrowly focussed towards intensive care medicine is insufficient if the doctor undertakes clinical anaesthesia.
-A doctor will be revalidated against his or her whole medical practice.
+A doctor will be revalidated against his or her whole medical practice and CPD that is narrowly focussed towards intensive care medicine is insufficient if the doctor undertakes clinical anaesthesia.
 A doctor predominantly working in intensive care medicine but who has some anaesthetic committment will need to do an appropriate amount of anaesthesia-related CPD to satisfy their appraiser.

 If I am taking a career break of less than a year should I continue to keep up with my CPD?